The systolic constant of orientable Bieberbach 3-manifolds: Introduction

 \subsection{Motivations and main result}

 The systole of a compact non simply connected Riemannian manifold $(M^n,g)$ is the shortest length of a non contractible closed curve, we denote it by $\mathrm{Sys}(g)$.
-To get an homogeneous Riemannian invariant, we introduce the \emph{systolic ratio} $\frac{\mathrm{Sys}(g)^n}{\mathrm{Vol}(g)}$.
-It is important to note that this invariant is well defined even if $g$ is only continuous, i.e. a continuous section of the fiber bundle $S^2T^\ast M$ of symmetric forms.
+We are interested in the \emph{systolic ratio}$\frac{\mathrm{Sys}(g)^n}{\mathrm{Vol}(g)}$, which is a scale-invariant quantity.
+Note that it is well defined even if $g$ is only continuous, i.e. a continuous section of the fiber bundle $S^2T^\ast M$ of symmetric forms.

 An isosystolic inequality on a manifold $M$ is a inequality of the form

 that holds for any Riemannian metric $g$ on $M$.
 The smallest such constant $C$ is called the \emph{systolic constant}.